ctrueden/ctrueden.github.io/_pages/deus/SessionMon16.md

 Mordred extends his arm.
 A large raven, black as soot, lands upon it.
 The raven sits for a moment, then flies away to peck out the eyes of Mordred's enemies.
 Meanwhile, as one of the twisted creatures falls, Mordred plunges his huge broadsword into its heart, seeming to draw sustenance from the creature's death.

 Vittorio and Ariona attempt to use their magic to protect Adam's robots.
 Brice offers to clear a path to Mordred for Gerald, and a line of fireballs erupts between them.
 Gerald walks along it, growing closer and closer to Mordred.
-Just as he is about to reach the evil general, ((NPCEvan|a figure)) steps between them.
+Just as he is about to reach the evil general, [a figure](NPCEvan) steps between them.
 He looks like a twisted version of an elf, but with black skin and white hair.

 Across the field, Ariona squeaks.
 She stops what she's doing, and appears to be staring into space.
 She sends an anguished mental message to Gerald:  "Please, try not to kill him!
 Please?
 Just incapacitate him?"